frovedis/frovedis/doc/manual/manual_python.md

     True/False, On/OFF, 0/1, yes/No, y/n

 User must provide this, then frovedis can convert to boolean type. **Make sure user provides correct dtype , otherwise it will cause issues while creating frovedis dataframe**.
 _**na\_values**_: It accepts scalar value or array-like input as parameter that specifies the additional strings to recognize as  missing values (NA/NaN).
-Currently, it doesn't accept dictionary as value for this parameter.
+Currently, it does not accept dictionary as value for this parameter.
 (Default: None)
 When it is None (not specified explicitly), it will interpret the list of following values as missing values:

     ['null', 'NULL', 'nan', '-nan', 'NaN', '-NaN', 'NA', 'N/A', 'n/a']